lllyasviel/Fooocus/readme.md

 Note that the [minimal requirement](#minimal-requirement) for different platforms is different.

 Same with Windows.
 Download the software and edit the content of `run.bat` as:
+AMD is not intensively tested, however.
+The AMD support is in beta.

+Use `python entry_with_update.py --preset anime` or `python entry_with_update.py --preset realistic` for Fooocus Anime/Realistic Edition.

+### Windows (AMD GPUs)

+Note that the [minimal requirement](#minimal-requirement) for different platforms is different.

+Same with Windows.
+Download the software and edit the content of `run.bat` as:

+    .\python_embeded\python.exe -m pip uninstall torch torchvision torchaudio torchtext functorch xformers -y .\python_embeded\python.exe -m pip install torch-directml
+    .\python_embeded\python.exe -m Fooocus\entry_with_update.py --directml
+    pause

+Then run the `run.bat`.

+AMD is not intensively tested, however.
+The AMD support is in beta.

+For AMD, use `.\python_embeded\python.exe -m Fooocus\entry_with_update.py --directml --preset anime` or `.\python_embeded\python.exe -m Fooocus\entry_with_update.py --directml --preset realistic` for Fooocus Anime/Realistic Edition.

+### Mac
     .\python_embeded\python.exe -m pip uninstall torch torchvision torchaudio torchtext functorch xformers -y .\python_embeded\python.exe -m pip install torch-directml
     .\python_embeded\python.exe -s Fooocus\entry_with_update.py --directml